All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounded semaglutide through a 503A pharmacy:

-A personalized compounded medication prepared by a licensed US-based 503A pharmacy contains the same active ingredient at a fraction of the cost.
+A personalized compounded medication prepared by a licensed US-based 503A pharmacy contains compounded formulations of the active ingredient at a fraction of the cost.
 FormBlends works with licensed compounding pharmacies that follow strict quality and safety standards.
 Check our for current rates.

 Your provider will discuss both options and help you choose the best path based on your budget, insurance situation, and medical needs.
 Neither option is better or worse medically.
 It comes down to access and affordability.